dimzachar/TimestampGenerator-Assistant-YouTube/README.md

 ## Output

-The timestamped summary and ultra-summary will be printed to the console and saved to a text file in the `issues` folder, named `video_id.txt`.
+The timestamped summary and ultra-summary will be printed to the console and saved to a text file in the `timestamps` folder, named `video_id.txt`.

 ## Function Overview